yasenstar/self_learning/books/Be_Bad_First.md

 The willingness to be bad first, to spend time in the "novice state," is the most potentially powerful capability you can develop as a learner.

+### Before Moving...

+Two Learning Opportunities to Find Out:

+1. What's one thing that you're excited about learning -- something you want to learn?
+(Ideally, this would be something you've already started learning, since that's your best indication that you really do want to learn it!)
+2. What's one thing that you know you need to learn, but that you don't want to learn?
+(This can be something that you already know you don't want to learn.
+It can also be something that you think or say you want to learn...but that you haven't yet been able to make consistent effort to learn.)

+Some questions should ask to self --

+1. Are you starting to want to explore these ideas?
+2. Are you a little clearer about where your growth areas might be?
+3. Are you wondering what's next?
+4. Are you acknowledging that you might not be as good as learning new things as you'd like to be?

 ## Chapter 4 Aspiration: Ya Gotta Wanna

+Wanting and Not Wanting, below are two false assumptions --

+- Saying We Want What We Don't (Really)
+  - We often confuse _being interested in the possibility_ of something with actually _wanting to achieve it_.
+- Saying We Don't Want to When We Do (Kind Of)
+  - When we do something we don't want to do very much, it is because we see it (usually without consciously thingking this through) as the best option avaiable; we believe we'll gain something important (or avoid something bad) by doing it.
+- So: We Do What We Want Most
+  - _We only do those things that we want to do more than any other option that's available to us in a given situation._

+To make yourself want to learn something:

+- Imagine the personal benefits to you of learning it
+- Envision a "possible world" where you're enjoying those benefits

+When we do anything that requires effort, we do it because we see clearly how it will benefit us, and we imagiune the future where we're reaping those benefits.

 ## Chapter 5 Neutral Self-Awareness: The _American Idol_ Syndrome